Know yourself. Know your health.

-Helen G. Nassif Community Cancer Center Cancer Risk Assessment and Genetic Clinic provides individual counseling, risk assessment, genetic testing and surveillance to those individuals who have been identified as having an increased risk of cancer or those with a cancer diagnosis.
+The Cancer Risk Assessment and Genetic Clinic provides individual counseling, risk assessment, genetic testing and surveillance to anyone identified as having an increased risk of cancer or those with a cancer diagnosis.

-- Initial assessment – you meet with a cancer risk counselor to complete a thorough family history.
+You will meet with a cancer risk counselor to complete a thorough family history.
 Based on this history, you receive education about reducing your cancer risk factors and information regarding hereditary cancer syndromes.
-The benefits and risks of genetic testing, as well as possible test results are discussed at length.
+The benefits and risks of genetic testing, as well as possible test results, are discussed at length.

-- Post-test education – results of genetic testing are usually given to you in person.
-Our cancer risk counselor will schedule an appointment with you to discuss the test results and to help you understand what this means for you and your family’s future.
+Results of genetic testing are usually given to you in person.
+Our cancer risk counselor will schedule an appointment to discuss your test results and help you understand what this means for you and your family’s future.

 Are You at Risk?